 A romantic man once said ‘Some love stories have no words.
 Only heartbeats.’
 In the case of the epic romances in our blog, these love stories have been immortalized in brick and mortar.
 It’s fascinating to see how some men and women have toiled for the sake of love and created masterpieces that live and breathe their romance even hundreds of years after they were conceived.

-Across the world, we have spectacular examples of monuments that were built in the name of love.
-Here are 10 such magnificent buildings that wax poetic about their owners’ love stories.
+On this Valentine's day, we want to share some spectacular examples of monuments that were built in the name of love.

 1. Thornewood Castle, Washington

 Chester Thorne wanted the very best for his wife Anna.
 So he purchased a 400-year-old Elizabethan manor in England and had every brick shipped back to Washington, to be reassembled in a stunning Tudor Gothic project that was befitting of the scale of love that he felt for his sweetheart.
 The gardens of Thornewood are a ravishing beauty and the interiors boast of rare artwork and exquisite interiors.

 Built by William Kellie Smith for his beloved wife Agnes, this castle is one of the oldest castles in Malaysia.
 An incredible marriage of three architectural styles, this castle takes influences from Indian, Greco-Roman and Moorish styles.
 Legend says that while the castle was being built, there was a break of a flu epidemic that scared most of the workers and halted the building work.
 To appease the Hindu workers, William had a Hindu temple made on the premises.

 3. Boldt Castle, New York